Version 2.0 11th January 2019

 – to prevent, detect, and investigate potentially prohibited or illegal activities and enforce our Website Terms and Conditions;

-– we may, with your consent, also use your data, or permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you;
+– we may, request your consent to use your data, or permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you.
+Consent for such services can be withdrawn at any time.
+At such point we will remove your personal data from our systems as soon as is reasonably practicable.

 – to enable us to comply with any legal or regulatory requirements; to protect or enforce our rights or the rights of any third party and for the purpose of safeguarding national security.